SyncTank/BlockIT/README.md

 Make sure to have opengl and glfw installed on the machine to compile.
 I recommend using vcpkg for this as it automatically sets itself up with studio with no additional configuration needed.

-The libraries use in the project are ImGUI, Opengl3, glfw, windows. #temp library simdjson added to handle json
+The libraries use in the project are ImGUI, Opengl3, glfw, windows, and nfd.

 ### UseCase